ybriffa/docs/pages/cloud/vps/secure_your_vps/guide.en-sg.md

 ### Configure the internal firewall: iptables

-The bare-metal distribution comes with a firewall service named iptables.
+Linux and UNIX distributions come with a firewall service named iptables.
 By default, this service does not have any active rules.
 You can verify this by typing the following command:

 ```sh
 iptables -L